Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: Introduction

-To mitigate the system bias in single-policy models of RLIR, we propose reinforcement learning with ensembled rewards \textbf{(RLER)}.
-RLER adopts a population-based strategy: it replaces single–model self-rewarding with an ensemble, aggregating diverse models to construct a unified stable reward space that guides the ensemble to improve collaboratively.
-We optimize the sub-objectives via: (i) \textbf{Ensemble Self-Rewarding}: jointly achieving accuracy, unbiasedness, and robustness. (ii) \textbf{Adaptive Soft-reward Interpolation}: adjusting the weight between hard and soft rewards according to unified confidence, balancing accuracy and robustness. (iii) \textbf{Confidence–disagreement Balanced Rollout Selection}: down-weighting high-confidence errors while retaining scarce correct samples, improving accuracy and unbiasedness.
-Finally, we apply model merging to consolidate the ensemble into a single deployable model for practical use.
+To mitigate this systemic bias, we propose reinforcement learning with ensembled rewards \textbf{(RLER)}.
+RLER breaks the confirming loop of single-policy self-rewarding by estimating rewards with an ensemble of diverse policies, and is designed to satisfy the three desiderata above: it reduces reward noise (Accuracy), attenuates confidence-coupled self-reinforcement (Robustness), and counteracts drift toward over-reward (Unbiasedness).
+Concretely, RLER instantiates these goals through three mechanisms: (i) \textbf{Ensemble-based Unified Rewarding}, which aggregates rewards across diverse policies to reduce reliance on any single policy’s confidence; (ii) \textbf{Adaptive Soft-reward Interpolation}, which adaptively blends hard and soft rewards to stabilize learning under varying confidence; and (iii) \textbf{Disagreement-Aware Rollout Selection}, which uses ensemble disagreement to surface and penalize high-confidence mistakes, thereby correcting the over-reward skew.
+Finally, we merge the ensemble into a single deployable policy, incurring no additional inference cost at deployment.

-To systematically evaluate RLER, we conduct extensive experiments.
-The results show that RLER improves by +13.6\% over the best RLIR baseline, and is only 3.6\% below the RLVR setting.
-More importantly, RLER effectively mitigates the impact of system bias, greatly optimize \( \rho_{\text{noise}} \), \( \rho_{\text{selfbias}} \), and \( \rho_{\text{symbias}} \).
-Finally, we observe stable scaling with unlabeled data, via model merging, the deployable model has higher accuracy and stability.
+To systematically evaluate RLER, we conduct extensive experiments across diverse tasks, datasets and models.
+The results show that RLER improves by +6.2\% over the best RLIR baseline, and is only 3.6\% below the RLVR setting.
+Moreover, RLER effectively mitigates the systemic reward bias, significantly reduces \( \rho_{\text{noise}} \), \( \rho_{\text{selfbias}} \), and \( \rho_{\text{symbias}} \).
+It also exhibits stable scaling with unlabeled data.
+After model merging, the final deployable policy achieves higher accuracy and stability with no additional inference cost.